lao-tseu-is-alive/go-ai-grok-query/README.md

   -prompt	The prompt to send to the LLM.
 Required for querying.
   -model	Model to use.
 If blank, a default for the provider is chosen.
   -system	The system role for the assistant.
+  -temperature	The temperature of the model.
+Increasing the temperature will make the model answer more creatively(value range 0.0 - 2.0).
+  -stream	Enable streaming the response.

 Options for listing models:
   -list-models	Lists available models for the specified provider and exits.